RADAR-base/pyRADAR-processing/README.md

-# RADAR-scripts
+# pyradar
-Python package and scripts for use with data collected by RADAR
+A python processing and visualisation package for use with offline RADAR project data.

+WIP.